 Consider using different types of plywood in layers, such as a combination of hardwood plywood with softer, more flexible plywood.
 This combination can help in both blocking sound and absorbing vibrations.

-Pairing with Other Soundproofing Materials
+Pairing With Other Soundproofing Materials

 Plywood works best when paired with other soundproofing materials.
 Adding layers of mass-loaded vinyl (MLV), acoustic insulation, or resilient channels between the plywood sheets can create a comprehensive soundproofing system.